nopnop2002/esp-idf-web-chart/README.md

 # esp-idf-web-analog
 This is a demonstration of __real-time data visualization__ using a web browser.
 The purpose of this project is to demonstrate how to use components that enable real-time data visualization.
-Use the ADC value as the data to display.
+Although it use as data to display ADC converted values, it can also be applied to data from sensors such as thermometers and hygrometers.

 The ESP32 has two ADCs: ADC1 and ADC2.
 You can use these to convert analog values to digital values.